 Goodbudget isn’t specifically designed for couples, but this app can prove to be a very valuable money management tool for anyone who says “I love you” but also wants to say “I love the way you handle your cash.”
 The app allows multiple users in a household, such as you and a partner, to sync budgets.

 Goodbudget is based on the envelope budgeting method — an old-school approach to dividing cash into different envelopes for different expense categories — but it’s all digital.
 For each spending category, money can only be taken from the designated envelope, assigned in the app.
 With synced accounts, users can see money deducted from an envelope when their partner spends from it.
 A dedicated savings envelope can also help couples save for future goals, like buying a house.

 The app is also a good tool for those carrying a lot of debt.
 It comes with a debt account where users can track their payoff progress and calculate how long it will take to be debt-free.

-Cost: Free for basic plan; Premium is $8 a month or $70 annually
+Cost: Free for basic plan; Plus is $8 a month or $70 annually

 You downloaded a budgeting app.
 Now what?

 Budgeting apps allow users to divide spending into categories, but the creation of those categories falls on you.
 A good starting place is to make several categories for your largest monthly expenses, but avoid overwhelming yourself by creating too many subcategories.

 To consistently work toward cutting spending and making progress toward savings goals, review your budget weekly, examine the spending data provided by the app and identify areas where money can be saved.
 Those savings can go toward paying down debt, rebuilding your emergency fund or investments.

 Though it’s up to you to make good financial decisions, budgeting apps help to make those decisions easier.

 –Freelance writer David McMillin contributed to a previous version of this article.